Some links in this post may be affiliate links

 Finger-leaf Philodendron has a creeping and a climbing growth habit.
 Like Silver Sword Philodendron (Philodendron hastatum), Spadeleaf Philodendron (Philodendron domesticum), Blushing Philodendron (Philodendron erubescens) and Philodendron ilsemanii 'Variegata', Philodendron elegans requires a moss pole or a trellis to support it to grow upright.

-Philodendron elegans is considered to be one of the rare, low-light plants and is often mistaken for Philodendron radiatum, Philodendron mayoi, Philodendron lancerum or Philodendron tortum due to the pinnate foliage.
+Philodendron elegans is among popular low-light plants and is often mistaken for Philodendron radiatum, Philodendron mayoi, Philodendron lancerum or Philodendron tortum due to the pinnate foliage.

 Botanical name: Philodendron elegans